William McCall (politician): Politics

-McCall was persuaded to enter politics by the difficulties businesses experienced during the Great Depression.
-In 1931, he attempted to gain pre-selection for the federal seat of Martin for the United Australia Party, losing to William Holman.
-He was selected the following year to contest a by-election for the safe Labor seat of East Sydney, losing to Lang Labor's Eddie Ward by only 173 votes.
+McCall became involved in politics at the age of 17, when he volunteered as an orator for the National Association.
+His decision to seek a parliamentary seat was prompted by the difficulties businesses experienced during the Great Depression.
+In 1931, he attempted to gain pre-selection for the federal seat of Martin for the United Australia Party (UAP), losing to William Holman.
+The following year, he won UAP preselection for the 1932 East Sydney by-election, caused by the death of his friend John Clasby.
+He lost to Lang Labor's Eddie Ward by only 173 votes.

 Following Holman's death in 1934, 26-year-old McCall was selected to run for Martin.
 He had gained a reputation as an impressive public speaker, and was elected to Australian House of Representatives for Martin in the elections of that year.
 He was also elected to Sydney Municipal Council in 1935.

 McCall was generally supportive of the government of his party leader Joseph Lyons, but became the leader of a back-bench revolt against Thomas Paterson's ruling in 1936 that Mabel Freer could not enter Australia.
 He was successful in persuading the government to reverse the decision, after revealing Paterson's mishandling of the case.
 In 1938 he enlisted in the Militia; he was commissioned in 1939 and in 1940 transferred to the Reserve of Officers.
 He supported an "all-out" effort during World War II against both Germany and Japan.

 McCall, together with several other government back-benchers, became disillusioned with the leadership of Prime Minister Robert Menzies, and was disappointed when Menzies failed to form an all-party government with the Australian Labor Party after the 1940 election.
 On 28 August 1941, he declared that unless Menzies resigned, he would ensure that the government's majority in the House was removed.
 Menzies resigned the following day.

 In the 1943 election, McCall was defeated as part of the Labor landslide that brought John Curtin to the premiership, losing to Fred Daly.
 He became a real estate agent, and in 1967 created a sensation when he offered almost $2 million for a site in Martin Place, Sydney.